UN Parallel Text (Complete)

 French/Spanish parallel data: 12,70038 (per language)

 An SGML (Standard Generalized Markup Language) tagging structure was applied to the text.
 It preserves all typographic and meta-information present in the UN archival files.
 For using SGML, a working DTD (Document Type Definition) is provided.
 If SGML is not used, a simple script is included for use with the sed (stream-editor) utility to filter out SGML-specific material and meta-information, leaving only the plain text.

 The character set is 8-bit ISO 8859-1 Latin1, in which accented letters and some other non-ASCII characters occupy the upper 128 entries of the character table.

 Parallel samples of the three languages in this publication are listed below.

-Based on the combined usage of title strings and document numbers, it was possible to identify parallel sets amounting to over 60% of the data in the archive (a total of 56,684 files in 21,986 parallel sets).
-We have yet to find a reasonable method for doing a more careful search for parallels in the remaining 40%.
-Part of this residue is due to the fact that this corpus contains only English-based parallel sets parallel sets that included only French and Spanish versions have not been included in this release.
+Based on the combined usage of title strings and document numbers, parallel sets amounting to over 60% of the data in the archive (a total of 56,684 files in 21,986 parallel sets) were identified.
+Parallel sets in the remaining 40% were not identified, due in part to the fact that this data set contains only English-based parallel sets.
+Parallel sets that include only French and Spanish versions are not part of this release.

-Users of this corpus must be warned that the parallel sets identified by this automatic method will include errors.
-We have observed a number of cases (over 700 in the corpus as a whole) where the members of a parallel set show a serious discrepancy in quantity of text.
-Also, we must expect that at least some of these sets (and perhaps some less obvious cases) constitute a complete mismatch.
-The reftable files in the tables directory give an indication of the relative consistency among members of parallel set in terms of overall size.
-From these tables, the least likely candidates for parallelism can be easily identified.
+Parallel sets identified by this automatic method include errors.
+A number of cases (over 700 in the corpus as a whole) where the members of a parallel set show a serious discrepancy in quantity of text were observed.
+Also, some of these sets (and perhaps some less obvious cases) constitute a complete mismatch.
+The reftable files in the tables directory provide an indication of the relative consistency among members of parallel set in terms of overall size.
+From these tables, the least likely candidates for parallelism can be identified.